railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Click Product on the menu at the left, then Download.

 	#.
-Click in the downloads page – either on development or stable, depending which you want to install.

-	#.
-Click win32 to open the download page for Windows files.

-	#.
-Download the file for the demonstration version
+Download the demonstration version Windows installer
-	        – for example openerp-allinone-setup-4.2.X.exe.
+	        – currently Open ERP 5.0.0 Stable Version > Windows Installers > All In One

 	#.
 Save the file on your PC.